Clubs and Vice Unit: History

-The unit reached its lowest ebb in the early 1970s when chronic allegations of corruption came to a head with the detailed exposure in 1972 of systematic payments by pornographer James Humphreys led to seventeen policemen, including DCI George Fenwick, head of the obscene publications squad; his direct superior DCS Bill Moody; Cmdr Wallace Virgo, head of the Serious Crime Squad, in overall charge of the unit; and Cmdr Kenneth Drury, head of the Flying Squad.
-As the ensuing corruption investigations widened, the obscene publications squad was replaced in its entirety with a new group of officers drawn from the uniformed branch, and in all over 20 detectives were dismissed or required to resign.
-When the cases ultimately came to trial in 1977 the presiding judge Mr Justice Mars-Jones summarised those involved as having engaged in "corruption on a scale which beggars description".
+The unit reached its lowest ebb in the early 1970s, when chronic allegations of corruption came to a head with the detailed exposure in 1972 of systematic payments by the pornographer James Humphreys led to 17 policemen, including DCI George Fenwick, head of the Obscene Publications Squad, his direct superior DCS Bill Moody, Commander Wallace Virgo, the head of the Serious Crime Squad, in overall charge of the unit, and Commander Kenneth Drury, head of the Flying Squad.
+As the ensuing corruption investigations widened, the Obscene Publications Squad was replaced in its entirety with a new group of officers drawn from the uniformed branch and more than 20 detectives were dismissed or required to resign.
+When the cases ultimately came to trial in 1977, the presiding judge, Mr Justice Mars-Jones, summarised those involved as having engaged in "corruption on a scale which beggars description".

-As a result of this corruption, officers attached to Clubs were changed to predominantly uniformed officers who were thought to be less corrupt than their CID counterparts.
-There was also a rotation system where officers were posted to Clubs for a maximum of 12 months and then returned to their police stations.
+As a result of this corruption, officers were changed to predominantly uniformed officers who were thought to be less corrupt than their CID counterparts.
+There was also a rotation system where officers were posted to the unit for a maximum of 12 months and then returned to their police stations.
 In practice, some returned within a matter of weeks.

 New challenges have arisen from the introduction of the Licensing Act 2003 (with the potential for 24-hour drinking) and the Gambling Act 2005 (with significant deregulation of gaming).
-With new legislation expected that covers the possession of "extreme obscenity" the work of the Clubs and Vice unit continues apace.
+With new legislation expected that covers the possession of "extreme obscenity" the work of the Clubs and Vice Unit continues apace.

-In 2014 the unit was merged into the Mets Human trafficking command and the focus on clubs and vice was reduced.
+In 2014, the unit was merged into the Metropolitan Police's Human Trafficking Command and the focus on clubs and vice was reduced.